 Recently, we were invited by the Faculty of Architecture at the University of Hong Kong to participate in a project where two students, Fergal Tse & Oscar Wong, were tasked to answer our question “How can Victoria Harbour be protected from rising coastal threats?”.
 After informing them of the level of coastal threats that HK faces, they were equally stunned and motivated to do something to protect HK.
-So, following the completion of their university project, they decided to work with us as interns and came up with an innovative design idea of how HK can protect Victoria Harbour (you can see it here).
+So, following the completion of their university project, they decided to work with us as interns and came up with an innovative design idea of how HK can protect Victoria Harbour.

 We sat down with them to understand what local youths think about climate change and how their projects with CWR changed their perspective.

 CWR: Great work done with your design research project!
 To provide a bit of background, could you introduce yourselves and share what made you two decide to collaborate with us for your Research for Innovation course?
 Did you have any expectations going into it?

 Fergal Tse (FT): Born and raised in Hong Kong, I’ve always heard about the state of the city from two drastically different perspectives – the rapid urbanisation in Hong Kong improving the quality of life for all of us versus the importance of sustainable development by striking a balance between urbanisation and sustainability.
 This opposing dynamic has had more attention lately as more people are worried that unchecked urbanisation and economic growth will lead to more severe climate impacts.